lianqiw/maos/docs/20_compile.md

 - The \c aolib() exports many useful routines for use in \c matlab.
 Run \c aolib() to see the list of available functions.
 - The \c maos() can be used to run maos within matlab.
 Run \c maos() to see instructions.

-\subsection sect-mac-gtk Installing GTK+ in MAC OS and Compile Monitor, Drawdaemon
+## Installing GTK+ in MAC OS and Compile Monitor, Drawdaemon (Optional)

-For macOS, it is simplest to install gtk and gtk-mac-integration. using macport or homebrew.
-No additional configuration is required.
+For macOS, it is simplest to install gtk and gtk-mac-integration using homebrew (or macport).
 For manual install, follow the instructions on [page](https://www.gtk.org/docs/installations/) to install gtk+ for osx and configure the envirionmental parameters.
 Version 2 and 3 are supported.
-Make sure pkg-config is in the path.
+Make sure `pkg-config` is in the `PATH`.

-Now rerun MAOS configure and make.
-Monitor and drawdaemon should appear in bin folder now.
+Now rerun `autogen.sh`, `configure` and `make.
+Monitor and drawdaemon should appear in `bin` folder now.
 To select gtk version when multiple ones are available:
 ```
 $src_dir/configure --disable-gtk-3 #disables gtk-3
 $src_dir/configure --disable-gtk-2 #disable gtk-2 (gtk-3 is used by default)